hashgraph/hedera-mirror-node/docs/design/nft.md

 - Make changes to the `ExpressionConverter`
   - Add a new `nft` expression
-    - Creating an NFT requires the `tokenType` field to be set to `NON_FUNGIBLE_UNIQUE`. `TokenCreate` for an NFT also cannot create serial numbers as part of the initial supply, so a `TokenMint` should follow to have serial numbers created for the transaction suppliers.
+    - Creating an NFT requires the `tokenType` field to be set to `NON_FUNGIBLE_UNIQUE`, as well as not setting `decimals` and `initialSupply`.
-    - Serial numbers are auto-incremented per token, so minting a hardcoded or configured (one universal value) number of serial numbers per NFT should give the transaction suppliers a guaranteed set of serial numbers to use without having to save the actual serial numbers anywhere.
-The drawback to this is the NFT scenarios will be less customizable.
-      - Only one NFT can be minted per transaction, so to reduce startup time this number should be low, possibly just one.
-  - Update the `token` expression logic to set the new fields (`tokenType` and `maxSupply`).
+  - Update the `token` expression logic to set the new fields (`tokenType`, `tokenSupplyType`, and `maxSupply`).

+- Add logic to support list properties for scenarios.
+Currently a YAML list is read in as separate properties, e.g., `transferTypes.0`, `transferTypes.1`.

 - Update the `TransactionSuppliers`
-  - `TokenCreateTransactionSupplier` will need an enum `tokenType` attribute (with values `FUNGIBLE_COMMON` and `NON_FUNGIBLE_UNIQUE`), an enum `tokenSupplyType` (with values `INFINITE` and `FINITE`), and a long `maxSupply` attribute.
+  - `TokenCreateTransactionSupplier` will need an enum `type` attribute (with values `FUNGIBLE_COMMON` and `NON_FUNGIBLE_UNIQUE`), an enum `supplyType` (with values `INFINITE` and `FINITE`), and a long `maxSupply` attribute.
     - Some fields will now have stricter requirements now, such as for NFTs `decimals` has to be 0, as does `initialSupply`.
-We could simply abide by the user config values, regardless of if they are valid, but most likely we should have logic to enforce those requirements based on the `tokenType`.
+Add logic to enforce these based on the `type` and `supplyType` enums.
-  - `TokenMintTransactionSupplier` will need an enum `tokenType` attribute, as well as a List<String> `metadata` attribute.
-The supplier should only set `amount` for fungible tokens, and only `metadata` for NFTs
+  - `TokenMintTransactionSupplier` will need an enum `type` attribute, as well as a `metadata` string and a `metadataSize` int (to generate metadata if not set, similar to how `ConsensusSubmitMessageTransactionSupplier` works).
+The supplier should only set `amount` for fungible tokens, and only `metadata` for NFTs.
-    - Alternatively, the `tokenType` can be removed, and the supplier just sets whichever of `metadata` or `amount` is set, but this relies on users configuring things correctly.
-  - `TokenBurnTransactionSupplier` and `TokenWipeTransactionSupplier` will need an enum `tokenType` attribute, and it will need to set the `serialNumbers` list for NFTs (hardcoded based on the `initialSupply` value used in the `ExpressionConverter`).
+  - `TokenBurnTransactionSupplier` and `TokenWipeTransactionSupplier` will need an enum `type` attribute, and a `serialNumber` AtomicLong field that the supplier will start at and increment as serial numbers are wiped/burned.

 - Add support for transferring NFTs in `CryptoTransferTransactionSupplier`.
-  - Add a new `tokenType` enum attribute to be used when doing a TOKEN or BOTH transfer, that determines whether to use the `amount` attribute or the `serial numbers` list.
-  - Because a serial number can only be transferred once out of a given account (unless it is transferred back), custom logic will be needed for performant NFT transfers.
-    - One approach would be to have the supplier swap the sender and receiver each time to transfer the NFT back and forth.
-This could be done only on the NFT transfer or on the entire transfer.
-This would likely limit performance as the swap has to be synchronized (or we just let the transactions fail when double-transfers occur).
-      - This would also require different signatures on the transaction, which would require reworking how we handle the transaction signing.
-    - Alernatively, the `ExpressionConverter` could just generate a large amount of serial numbers, and the `CryptoTransferTransactionSupplier` could just transfer one at a time via a counter until it runs out.
-This would be a much simpler approach, but it would cap the number of transactions possible in a scenario, and it would require a longer startup time to generate all the serial nunmbers.
+  - Add a new `transferType` `NFT` that will allow for transferring NFTs, and remove `BOTH`.
+  - Change the `transferTypes`property to be an `EnumSet` that will allow for any combination of transfers.
+  - Add a `transferNftTokenId` field so that a `TOKEN` and `NFT` scenario can occur with two different tokens.
+  - Add a `serialNumber` AtomicLong field, and write logic to increment the value every time a transfer is added.

 ### Acceptance Tests